 The following sampling of online resources includes both websites and discussion lists related to accessible information technology.
 Many of the websites listed include online courses and/or tutorials.

-Resources on electronic and information technology, postsecondary education, and careers for people with disabilities; one of the AccessIT sponsors.
+Resources on electronic and information technology, postsecondary education, and careers for people with disabilities.